Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

 Jimmy Butler Insights vs. the Nuggets

-- Butler is responsible for attempting 12.7% of his team's field goal attempts this season with 13.9 per game.
+- This season, Jimmy Butler has made 7.5 field goals per game, which adds up to 14.9% of his team's total makes.

-- He's knocked down 0.6 threes per game, or 3.7% of his team's makes from beyond the arc this season.
+- He's taken 1.6 threes per game, or 3.6% of his team's shots from beyond the arc this season.

-- Defensively, the Nuggets are ranked eighth in the league, allowing 112.5 points per game.
+- The Nuggets give up 112.5 points per game, eighth-ranked in the NBA.

-- Conceding 40.8 rebounds per game, the Nuggets are the best team in the league.
+- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the NBA.

-- The Nuggets concede 25.7 assists per game, 15th-ranked in the league.

 Jimmy Butler vs. the Nuggets